eformat/openshift-virt-labs/docs/workshop/content/storage-setup.md

 persistentvolumeclaim/centos8-hostpath created
 ~~~

-We use CDI to ensure the volume we're requesting uses the same Centos8 image we used before:
+Again, OpenShift uses CDI to populate the persistent volume claim we are requesting, pointing to the same Centos8 image we used previously:

 ~~~bash
 $ oc get pods